A Brief History of Spreadsheets

 A spreadsheet is a computer application that superseded paper worksheets.
 It displays multiple cells that together make up a grid consisting of rows and columns, each cell containing either alphanumeric text or numeric values.
 A spreadsheet cell may alternatively contain a formula that defines how the contents of that cell is to be calculated from the contents of any other cell (or combination of cells) each time any cell is updated.
 Spreadsheets are frequently used for financial information because of their ability to re-calculate the entire sheet automatically after a change to a single cell.

-In 1971, Rene K. Pardo and Remy Landau filed a patent on a spreadsheet related algorithm.
+In 1971, Rene K. Pardo and Remy Landau filed a patent (ultimately unsuccessfully) on an algorithm that allowed computers to process data in a new and dynamic way, laying the foundation for the concept of digital spreadsheets.
 Visicalc is usually considered the first electronic spreadsheet (although this has been challenged), and it helped turn the Apple II computer into a success and greatly assisted in their widespread application.
 Lotus 1-2-3 was the leading spreadsheet of DOS era.
 Excel is now generally considered to have the largest market share.

 Read more here about the history of spreadsheets and other articles relating to spreadsheets.